• Skip to primary navigation

 I still make this mistake all the time.
 I’ll plan a road trip along the prettiest routes and then realize later that, oh wait, May is still winter in Norway and that scenic mountain road will be closed.

 Some roads in Norway are closed for winter as late as May or even June and as early as October.
-I don’t know a site in English with the road information, but you should be able to see which roads are closed at the moment on the map here.
+You can see which roads are closed at the moment on the map here.

 Not booking trains in advance

 If you’re planning on taking trains in Norway, please, please book them as far in advance as you can!
 You can usually book tickets up to three months in advance, and should take advantage of that.
-Trains here can be really expensive, but if you book your tickets in advance you can buy the Minipris tickets, which usually cost around 200 – 300 NOK for the entire route.
+Trains here can be really expensive, but if you book your tickets in advance you can buy the low price tickets, which can cost only around 250 – 400 NOK for the entire route.

-This might still seem expensive if you’re only covering a short distance, but if you can get a Minipris ticket for a long route you could end up paying something like 300 NOK for a 19-hour train journey (the standard price would be about 1500 kroner).
+This might still seem expensive if you’re only covering a short distance, but if you can get a low price ticket for a long route you could end up paying something like 300 NOK for a 19-hour train journey (the standard price would be about 1500 kroner).

 And if you’re traveling to two places on the same day, you can usually still book the journeys on the same Minipris ticket.
 So if I plan on taking the train to Oslo in the morning, spending 5 hours in Oslo, and then getting the train to the airport, I’ll just change the times when booking the ticket (click on “show details” on the search results) so that I have 4 hours in Oslo.